 Overall, the job of a barista requires a combination of technical skills, customer service skills, and the ability to work in a fast-paced environment.

-It can be a demanding job, but it can also be a rewarding one for those who love coffee and enjoy working with people.
+It can be a demanding job, but it can also be rewarding one for those who love coffee and enjoy working with people.

 Technical skills: Baristas must have a solid understanding of coffee and tea brewing techniques, as well as how to operate and maintain various equipment.
 This includes espresso machines, grinders, brewers, and steam wands.
 They should also be able to calibrate and adjust equipment to achieve the perfect shot of espresso or cup of tea.